khurrumsaleem/engy-4340/README.md

    + `uv run jupyter notebook`

 ## History
-This training material was developed and used for several years (Fall 2022, 2023, 2024) by Dr. Valmor F. de Almeida while teaching as an associate professor of nuclear chemical engineering at UMass Lowell USA.
+This training material was developed and used as the catalog course Engy-4340 (Fall 2022, 2023, 2024) by
+Dr. Valmor F. de Almeida while teaching as an associate professor of nuclear chemical engineering at UMass Lowell USA.
 This is now offered as training and certification at [Cortix Tech](https://cortix.tech).